Don't Bother: Critical reception

 The song received generally mixed reviews from music critics.
 Matt Cibula from PopMatters praised its theme and Shakira's "furious and sexual and self-mocking" vocal delivery, but found the song "strange" and "internally inconsistent".
 Alexis Petridis from The Guardian complimented the unpredictable nature of the song, although he also noted that the lyrics at times suggested a "faltering grasp of English".
 Edward Oculicz from Stylus Magazine gave it a positive review, calling the song's chorus "bruised" and "anthemic" and the lyrics "impossible for native speakers to emulate".
 Pam Avoledo from Blogcritics was also positive towards the song, noting improvement in Shakira's vocal delivery and calling them "brassy yet sensitive".
 Spencer D. from IGN Music felt the highlight to the song was Shakira's spoken bridge, saying that it lets the "light tinges of her accent roll of her tongue and present her as herself rather than the obvious result of previous pop matrons".
 Stephen Thomas Erlewine from AllMusic picked the song as a highlight from the album.
+Chuck Taylor of Billboard magazine offered a more mixed review, noting how "there are moments where she barks like a sea lion," but praised the track for its similarity to the Cure's "Just like Heaven" at its midsection; despite that he continued to criticize Shakira's vocals, "which at best are an acquired taste" and described the song as "just a little...too Shakira."